AliceO2Group/analysis-framework/docs/troubleshooting/treenotfound.md

 If you run on Run 3 data or MC and the missing table is "O2tracks", please refer to the documentation on the [track propagation](../helperTasks/trackPropagation.md).

+If you are running on Run 3 data or MC and the missing table is "O2fv0c", please make sure that the process switches in the bc-selection, event-selection and multiplicity-table workflows are set to `processRun2: false, processRun3: true` in your config JSON; see e.g. the "Configurables" section in the [event selection](../helperTasks/eventselection.md#configurables) documentation.

 If the misssing table is `O2tofsignal`, please refer to the documentation on the [TOF PID](../helperTasks/pid.md) requirements.